 Removing the Glue

-- The glue should be dry before attempting to remove.
+- The glue should be dry before attempting to remove it.

 - Wet the paper towel square or Q-tip with acetone-based nail polish remover (make sure the nail polish remover is acetone-based or this will not work).